Razer Inc.

-Razer Inc. is an American-Singaporean multinational technology company that designs, develops, and sells consumer electronics, financial services, and gaming hardware.
-The company was founded in 1998 by Min-Liang Tan and Robert "RazerGuy" Krakoff.
-It is dual headquartered in the one-north subzone of Queenstown, Singapore, and Irvine, California, US.
+Razer Inc. is an American-Singaporean multinational corporation and technology company that makes, develops, and sells consumer electronics, financial services, and gaming computer hardware.
+The brand was founded in 1998, then refounded in 2005 by Min-Liang Tan and Robert "RazerGuy" Krakoff, although the business originated in 1999 in the US.
+It is dual-headquartered in the one-north sub-zone of Queenstown, Singapore, and Irvine, California, US.

 History

+1998–2005: Founding and early challenges

-Razer began as a San Diego, California-based subsidiary of kärna LLC in 1998, created to develop and market a high-end computer gaming mouse, the Boomslang, targeted to computer gamers.
-Kärna ceased operations in 2000 due to poor financial issues.
+Razer began as a San Diego, California-based subsidiary of kärna LLC in 1998, which was created to develop and market a high-end computer gaming mouse, the Boomslang, targeted to computer gamers.
+Kärna was shut down in 2000 due to bankruptcy.

 The current iteration of Razer was founded in 2005 by Min-Liang Tan, a Singaporean NUS graduate, and Robert Krakoff after they procured the rights to the Razer brand following a large investment from Hong Kong tycoon Li Ka-shing and Singaporean holding company Temasek Holdings.

+2015–2016: Ouya acquisition and Forge TV

 Razer bought the software assets of the Android-based microconsole Ouya from its parent company Ouya Inc. on 27 July 2015, while the hardware was discontinued.
 Ouya's technical team joined Razer's team in developing their own microconsole, which was called the Forge TV.
 It was discontinued in 2016.

-In October 2016, Razer purchased THX from Creative Technology according to THX CEO Ty Ahmad-Taylor.